-The City Mills Building, located at 160 North Main Street in Mansfield, Ohio, served as a warehouse for the Sandusky & Mansfield Railroad and then as a mill for City Mills and Gilbert, Waugh and Company.
+City Mills served as a warehouse for the Sandusky & Mansfield Railroad and then as a mill for City Mills and Gilbert, Waugh & Co. in Mansfield, Ohio.

-When finished, the five-story building was used as a warehouse and terminus for the Sandusky & Mansfield Railroad, later part of the Baltimore and Ohio.2 The warehouse was then renovated for Burger and Brubaker who installed machinery for the City Milling Company, their upstart flour mill.
-Dr. Joseph Hildredth had a large interest in this enterprise called City Mills.
-Burger and Brubaker installed 13 sets of iron rollers, two sets of mill stones quarried from Tobias Cline’s quarry, eight large wheat cleaners, two flour packing machines, eight patent dust removers and conveyors.
-There were two large boilers attached to a 125 horsepower William Wright automatic engine from Newburgh, New York.
+The five-story building served as a warehouse and terminus for the Sandusky & Mansfield Railroad (later a part of the Baltimore & Ohio Railroad).
+2 It was later renovated by Burger & Brubaker who installed 13 sets of iron rollers, two sets of millstones quarried from Tobias Cline’s quarry, eight large wheat cleaners, two flour packing machines, eight patent dust removers, and conveyors for the City Milling Company, an upstart flour mill.

-In 1986, the City Mills Building was added to the National List of Historical Landmarks.1
+The City Mills building was added to the National List of Historical Landmarks in 1986.
+1